- 6 lamb shanks

 - 3 tablespoons balsamic vinegar

-Salt and pepper the lamb shanks and let them brown on all sides in hot oil then add the thyme and rosemary and garlic cloves and stir.
+Salt and pepper the lamb shanks and let them brown on all sides in hot oil.
+Add the thyme and rosemary and garlic cloves and stir.
 Pour in a liter of broth, bring to boil then cover and place in a preheated oven at 120 °C (300°F) for 4 hours and moisten regularly the lamb shanks during cooking.

 After this time, remove the lamb shanks from the casserole and place the pan on the heat to reduce the juice to 1/3.
 Take the cooked garlic, discard their envelope (if they have kept it) and crush the garlic flesh.Pass the juice of the pan and stir in with the crushed garlic.